 Personally I like my Moroccan dishes a little more on the spicy side so I usually add an extra hot chilli or so to the dish.
 I have been very restrained in this recipe so if you like your food hot, feel free to adjust the chilli to the desired heat.

-So tell me readers, have you made any New Years Resolutions?
+Have you made any New Years Resolutions?
 Are they health or travel related?
 I’d love to here your goals for the year.